KarthikKaravatt/OSAssignment/docs/Report.md

 ```
 When the list is not empty, the customer thread will signal to the tellers, to
 continue operations and wait for the queueFull signal from the teller.
 This
-will continue until, the list is empty but no customers will be added.
+will continue until the list is empty, but no customers will be added.
-Eventually, the list will be empty and now the file read vairable is set to 1.
+When the list is empty, the file read vairable is set to 1.
 At this point in time a teller thread may have broken out of the loop and
 terminated or is waiting for the queue to be filled.
-If it has terminated, it
+If it has terminated,
-everything is fine, but if it is waiting, that's a problem.
+everything is fine, but if it is waiting, that's a problem as the customer
+thread has already terminated.
 To make tellers to
 stop waiting ``pthread_cond_broadcast()`` is used.
 Broadcast is used as there
 may be multiple threads waiting, this will signal to all of them unlike if
 ``pthread_cond_signal()`` is used, where it only wakes one of the teller